Jesus Christ Superstar: Other 1970s and 1980s productions

 Superstar opened at the Palace Theatre in London in 1972, starring Paul Nicholas as Jesus, Stephen Tate as Judas and Dana Gillespie as Mary Magdalene.
-It was directed by Australian Jim Sharman.
+It was directed by Australian Jim Sharman and based on his 'stripped back' production staged in Australia soon after the Broadway production opened.
+This version was deemed by the creators to be more efficient than the New York show, hence its use as a template for London and other subsequent productions.
 This production was much more successful than the original production on Broadway, running for eight years and becoming the United Kingdom's longest-running musical at the time.
 Dmitri Shostakovich attended this production in London just before his death.
 He regretted that he could not have composed something like it; he lauded especially a rock band underpinning full symphonic strings, brass, and woodwind.

 One of the earliest foreign productions was a five-day run in Sweden at Scandinavium in Gothenburg, opening on 18 February 1972 and playing to 74,000 people (a record at the time).
 Starring as Mary Magdalene was Agnetha Fältskog.
 On 16 March 1972 an oratorio version was performed at Memorial Drive Park in Adelaide, South Australia as part of the Adelaide Festival of the Arts.
 This was followed in May by the first official Australian production (A studio production was made in Australia earlier the same year, but it wasn't officially licensed), at the Capitol Theatre, Sydney, later moving to the Palais Theatre in Melbourne.
 Sharman again directed, and the cast included Trevor White as Jesus, Jon English as Judas, and Michele Fawdon (1972–1973) and Marcia Hines (1973–1974) as Mary Magdalene.
 Hines was the first black woman to play the role.
 Other cast members included Reg Livermore, John Paul Young, Stevie Wright and Rory O'Donoghue as well as Graham Russell and Russell Hitchcock who met during the production and subsequently formed the band Air Supply.
 The production ran until February 1974.
 In June 1972 the show opened in Belgrade, Yugoslavia, in Atelje 212 theatre, in adaptation by Jovan Ćirilov.
 The role of Jesus Christ was played by Korni Grupa vocalist Zlatko Pejaković, the role of Mary Magdalene by Azra Halinović and the role of Pontius Pilate by Branko Milićević.
 The premiere was directly broadcast by Radio Television of Belgrade.
 Bora Đorđević and Srđan Marjanović, at the time little known musicians, also participated as members of the choir.
 The production was praised by the Yugoslav public.